Content on this page requires a newer version of Adobe Flash Player.

 Up to 17th century there were no armoires,

-clothes were stowed in trunks
+clothes were stowed in trunks.

 Safe deposit

-in Florence until the 18th century there was still in every house a small image of Our Lady
+there was still in every house a small image of Our Lady.